golanpiyush/SilkPlayer/README.md

 No ads.
 No distractions why you ask? explore...
-This is YouTube the way it *should* feel & be — minimal, powerful & Ffmpeg
+This is YouTube the way it *should* feel & be — minimal, powerful & Free
 ---

 ## 🚀 Features